-- VC115 and VC116 are required for voice primary students only.
-Organ and piano primary students may substitute four additional credits of free electives for these two courses. - The BM/MAT program normally requires five years of study.
-In order to gain admission, undergraduates must meet the admission requirements set by the School of Education and must be recommended by the Music Education Department of Westminster Choir College.
-Students may apply after completing the sophomore portfolio review and, if admitted, may begin during the first semester of the junior year.
-Upon completion of 124 credit hours and the student teaching experience, individuals are - Upon completion of 124 credit hours and the student teaching experience, individuals are classified as graduate students. - Weekly Music Education Lab attendance is required of all undergraduate music education majors except during the student teaching semester. - .
-Seven semesters of ensemble credits must be completed at the undergraduate level. - Some graduate-level courses may be offered only on the Lawrenceville campus of Rider University.
+- Joine graudace-rever courses may be oriered only on the LawrenceVIIIE campus of Kider UniVersity.
 Upon completion of all requirements of the dual degree program, students receive the Bachelor of Music degree from Westminster Choir College and the Master of Arts in Teaching degree from the School of Education of Rider University.
-Recipients of the two degrees are then recommended for New Jersey teacher certification. - Students complete a capstone project in this program.
+Recipients of the two degrees are then recommended for New Jersey teacher certification.
+Students complete a capstone project in this program.
+Information and guidelines can be found - Students complete a capstone project in this program.
 Information and guidelines can be found on the Music Education Department website.
 The course that accompanies this project must be taken in the fifth year of the program.